kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/machine_deletions.md

 3. Machine controller checks if the Machine should be drained, drain is skipped if:
     * The Machine has the `machine.cluster.x-k8s.io/exclude-node-draining` annotation
     * The `Machine.spec.nodeDrainTimeout` field is set and already expired (unset or `0` means no timeout)
+    * The Machine is owned by a KubeadmControlPlane and the pre-terminate hook has been already removed
 4. If the Machine should be drained, the Machine controller evicts all relevant Pods from the Node (see details in [Node drain](#node-drain))
 5. Machine controller checks if we should wait until all volumes are detached, this is skipped if:
     * The Machine has the `machine.cluster.x-k8s.io/exclude-wait-for-node-volume-detach` annotation
     * The `Machine.spec.nodeVolumeDetachTimeout` field is set and already expired (unset or `0` means no timeout)
+    * The Machine is owned by a KubeadmControlPlane and the pre-terminate hook has been already removed
-6. If we should wait for volume detach, the Machine controller waits until `Node.status.volumesAttached` is empty
+6. If we should wait for volume detach, the Machine controller waits until `Node.status.volumesAttached` is empty and there are no more VolumeAttachment objects that indicate that there are still volumes attached to the Node
     * Typically the volumes are getting detached by CSI after the corresponding Pods have been evicted during drain
 7. Machine controller waits until all pre-terminate hooks succeeded, if any are registered
     * Pre-terminate hooks can be registered by adding annotations with the `pre-terminate.delete.hook.machine.cluster.x-k8s.io` prefix to the Machine object